When most people hear the word ‘referral’, their mind usually races to Ponzi or pyramid schemes they’ve fallen for in the past.

 Buying from you is, first of all, a sign that what you are selling has motivated them to stick around (this was the key).

 Set up automated emails: This allows you to build automated flows that include dynamic content, according to your customer’s purchase history.

-A good approach would be to add a product or service the client has visited in the past but never purchased in the email as an incentive to sign up for your referral marketing program.
+A good approach would be to offer in your email a product or service the client has visited in the past but never purchased, as an incentive to sign up for your referral marketing program.

-Retargeting: Apart from you existing customers, you can use retargeting as a method to capture the email addresses of people that visited your store and left without making a purchase (new customers ahead).
+Retarget: Apart from your existing customers, you can use retargeting as a method to capture the email addresses of people who visited your store but left without making a purchase (new customers ahead).

 If you treat your message and targeting with care, chances are that the right people will land on your landing page.